Mating parabolic rational maps with Hecke groups: Introduction

 \section{Introduction}

-Algebraic correspondences which are {\it matings} between maps and groups were introduced by \cite{BP}, where a one complex parameter family $\F_a$ of holomorphic correspondences was proved to contain matings between quadratic polynomials $q_c:z \to z^2+c$ and the modular group $\mathrm{PSL}_2(\Z)$ for all real $c\in M$, the Mandelbrot set.
+Algebraic correspondences which are {\it matings} between maps and groups were introduced by \cite{BP}, where a one complex parameter family $\F_a$ of holomorphic correspondences was proved to contain matings between quadratic polynomials $q_c:z \to z^2+c$ and the modular group $\mathrm{PSL}_2(\Z)$ for all real $c\in M$, where $M$ is the Mandelbrot set.
 It was conjectured there that the result could be extended to the case of $c$ complex.
 Subsequently this conjecture was proved for a large class of complex values of $c$ by the application of David homeomorphism techniques \cite{BH07}, but the full resolution of the conjecture was only achieved in \cite{BL1} with the introduction of the technique of {\it parabolic-like} mappings \cite{L1}, and the replacement of the words ``quadratic polynomials $q_c:z \to z^2+c$'' in the conjecture by the words ``parabolic quadratic rational maps $p_A: z \to z+1/z+A$''.
 (A relation between quadratic polynomials and parabolic quadratic rational maps was provided by Petersen and Roesch in \cite{PR21}).
-A related theory of algebraic correspondences realizing matings between quadratic polynomials and faithful discrete representations of the modular group in $\mathrm{PSL}_2(\C)$ was initiated in \cite{BH1}, developed in \cite{BH07}, and is the subject of recent work in \cite{RL}.
+A related theory of algebraic correspondences realizing matings between quadratic polynomials and faithful discrete representations of the modular group in $\mathrm{PSL}_2(\C)$ was initiated in \cite{BH1}, developed in \cite{BH07}, and is the subject of recent work in \cite{RL1,RL2}.
+Matings between polynomials and Hecke groups were first studied in \cite{BF1} and \cite{BF2}.
+In \cite{BF1}, at the end of Section 3 it is conjectured that for every polynomial $P$ of degree $d$ with connected Julia set there exists a polynomial $Q$ of degree $d+1$ and an involution $J$, such that the $d:d$ correspondence $J\circ Cov_0^Q$ is a mating between $P$ and the Hecke group $\mathcal H_{d+1}$ (see Definition \ref{corr_defi} for the meaning of the notation $J\circ Cov_0^Q$).